gilsdav/angular-universal-localize-router/README.md

 * angular-5
 * angular-7
 * angular-8
+* angular-9

 ## Development server

 Run `npm start` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+# Start universal dev server

+Run `npm run dev:ssr` to start the project with universal in debug mode.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build